-Jared is OSA’s research and education assistant director.
+Jared Zystro is Organic Seed Alliance’s Research and Education Assistant Director.
 He has worked in the organic seed industry for over 15 years, managing seed production at two farms and conducting research and education projects with OSA.
 He currently manages OSA’s regional development in California, conducts participatory breeding projects and variety trials, and teaches farmers about seed production and plant breeding at workshops, conferences, and field days.

 Informatics analyst with 10+ years’ experience building, running and interpreting cognitive neuroscience and microbial ecology experiments with both frequentist and Bayesian statistical approaches using modern development techniques.

 Bjorn Bergman has years of experience as an event planner, outreach coordinator, and marketing specialist in the local and organic food industry.
 He is also an avid home gardener and loves seeds.
 His favorite crops to grow are head lettuce and dry beans and he loves to share his enthusiasm for both with any eager grower.
 Beyond the garden, Bjorn dabbles in a little bit of this and that including mountain biking, juggling, spoon carving, cidermaking, birdwatching, and getting his adorable son Ardea to smile.
 Bjorn has a B.S. in Environmental Science Biology from the University of Wisconsin – La Crosse.

 Co-Founder & Business Development Lead